 Composition Role Members

 Independent directors.
 Manage the initial response to an unexpected takeover notice.
 Fred Hutchings Cecilia Tarrant Ashley Waugh

-Independent takeover response co ommittee
+Independent takeover response commit tee

 Composition Role Members

-Manage the takeover response and act in the interests of all
+Directors that are independent of the Manage the takeover response and act in the interests of all Appointed by the Board.